SebaSatji/Secure-Hotel-Enterprise-Network/README.md

 A hands-on enterprise networking and cybersecurity project built using Cisco Packet Tracer and complemented by a separate Kali Linux reconnaissance lab.

-The project demonstrates how defensive network engineering (Blue Team) and attacker reconnaissance (Red Team) complement each other in securing an enterprise environment.

----

-# Project Overview

-The objective of this project was to simulate a secure hotel enterprise network by implementing network segmentation, secure communication, and Layer 2 security features while documenting the entire implementation professionally.
+The project demonstrates enterprise network segmentation, Layer 2 security hardening, attacker reconnaissance techniques, and validation of defensive controls.

+> Note: The Kali Linux lab was intentionally kept separate from the Packet Tracer environment and was used to simulate attacker reconnaissance rather than direct attacks against the simulated network.

 ---